MatrixManAtYrService/bug_airflowfreeze/README.md

 [04:03:47,035] {kubernetes_executor.py:208} INFO - Event: increment05.f23111a9b2a144c0a4a841bb02a101a1 is Running
 [04:05:50,186] {scheduler_job.py:1197} INFO - Resetting orphaned tasks for active dag runs
 ```

+Whatever gets stuck, it gets stuck between when the subprocess is launched and when it completes.
+Despite `--rm` being passed, the pod does not get deleted.
+Also, the pod appears to have completed succesfully--it's just that airflow doesn't know about that success.